flauschige-freunde/js-scrabble-challenge/pseudocode.md

 ```
 1. Create an object to store the letters with corresponding values.

-2. Create a function to get each letter from a given word
+2. Create a loop to get each letter from a given word

 3. Create a function to call the object of letters and return the values for all letters and store them in an array